Fix: CPU Overheating

 Over time, the thermal compound in your computer can dry out.
 In fact, it is possible that there isn’t any thermal paste applied at all, which can be the root of overheating.

 So, you should inspect the thermal paste, clean it, and substitute it.
-However, before you open your computer, ensure to purchase excellent thermal paste first, premium isopropyl alcohol, and prepare toilet paper.
+However, before you open your computer, ensure to purchase superior thermal paste first, premium isopropyl alcohol, and prepare toilet paper.

 Again, ensure there’s no electricity to the computer!